The Psychology of the Felt Sense

 Focusing...

 is a reflective practice that brings the mind back to its natural centre in the felt experience of the body.
 It restores emotional equilibrium, renews the spirit, and helps you find your way forward in life.
-Focusing can be used to resolve unwanted feelings that thinking alone cannot change, to make decisions that feel 'right', and to think in fresh and creative ways.
-It was originally developed by Dr Eugene Gendlin.
+Focusing can be used to make decisions that feel 'right', to think in fresh and creative ways, and to resolve unwanted feelings that thinking alone cannot change.
+Originally developed by Eugene Gendlin, Focusing can be practiced with another person, on your own, and in professional contexts such as coaching, counselling and therapy.

 Listening